1. Home

 We’ve already explained why you need billable or non-billable Timesheet Categories earlier in this guide.

-While setting up a new Timesheet Category you can choose whether it should be added to all new projects by default or manually pull it into relevant projects as needed.
+To add a Timesheet Category, click the +Add Categories button.
+Choose from the list of existing categories.
+To create new timesheet category navigate to Settings > Timesheet Settings.While setting up a new Timesheet Category, you can choose whether it should be added to all new projects by default or manually pulled into relevant projects as needed.

 Setting Expense Category Budgets

 All expense categories that users can enter expenses against can be seen on the Settings > Expense Settings page.
-To assist with managing budgets at the project level you can choose to add Budgets for one or more of these expense categories.
+To assist with managing budgets at the project level, you can choose to add Budgets for one or more of these expense categories.
 Expense category budgets allow you to track expenses incurred in specific categories, for example, travel or meals.

-Managing Project Members
+Project Members Tab

 To give team members access to a specific project, you first need to add them as an account member and assign them the Project Collaborator role (or another project role) globally via the Contacts page.
-Then you can add them as a Project Member on a project so they have access to the project and associated tasks.
+Then you can add them as a Project Member on the project so they have access to the project and associated tasks.

 Timesheet Permissions